frame-consulting/DiffFusion.jl/docs/src/serialisation/serialisation.md

 # Serialisation Functions

-In this section we document methods for serialising and de-serialising objects.
+In this section we document methods for serialising and de-serialising DiffFusion.jl objects.

 We serialise objects into ordered dictionaries of the general form